Feyerabend/vm/parse/README.md

-We are already acquainted with some formalizations of language syntax in "Backus-Naur Form" (BNF) or "Extended Backus-Naur Form" (EBNF).
-Both are used as notations to express context-free grammars.
-Below are the EBNF notations for both the *prefix expression* and the *infix expression* as described in the examples.
+We are already acquainted with some formalizations of language syntax in "Backus-Naur Form" (BNF) or "Extended Backus-Naur Form" (EBNF) or some versions of them.
+Both forms are used as notations to express context-free grammars.
+Below are the EBNF notations for both the *prefix expression* and the
+*infix expression* as described in the examples.

 ### prefix